Akita

 Akitas’ ears stand tall and alert.
 They’re small in comparison to their head size, and they’re shaped like rounded triangles.

-Akitas' intelligent eyes are small and dark brown, with a triangle shape.
+Akitas’ intelligent eyes are small and dark brown, with a triangular shape.

-They have broad noses that are typically black but might be a lighter shade on some dogs.
+They have a broad nose that’s typically black but might be a lighter shade on some dogs.

 Akitas are double-coated.
-Their thick fur is the longest around the withers (the highest point of the shoulder blade) and rump, measuring about two inches.
 The undercoat is soft and dense, while the outer coat is straight.

-The Akita comes in a variety of colors, including black, brown, fawn, red, silver and white.
-They may have brindle or pinto markings or "masks" on their faces.
+The Akita dog breed comes in a variety of colors, including black, brown, fawn, red, silver, and white.
+They may have brindle or pinto markings as well as masks that show off their eyes.

-They carry their tails high with a distinctive curl, often over their back.
-Their tails have longer fur but without a feathery plume seen in other dogs.
+They carry their tail high with a distinctive curl, often over their back.
+Their tail has longer fur but without a feathery plume.

 Akita Temperament

-Quiet and dignified, Akitas are loyal dogs who love spending time with their families.
-They’re intelligent and fairly energetic, so they’d enjoy both mental and physical activities, like going on long walks together or solving doggy puzzles.
+Quiet and dignified, Akitas are loyal pups who love spending time with their families.
+They’re smart dogs and fairly active, so they enjoy both mental and physical challenges, like going on long hikes together or solving doggy puzzle toys.

 How to Care for a Akita